Zwedgy/ctf-notes/README.md

 <code>binwalk -Me image.jpg</code>

-Extract files with Steghide (if you have a password try it, if not try no password):
+Extract files with Steghide (if you have a password try it, if not try without password):

 <code>steghide extract -sf image.jpg<\code>

+Crack Steghide with Stegcracker:

+<code>stegcracker image.jpg rockyou.txt<\code>